Midwest PBIS Network Contacts

 (Please Update Your Records)

-Brian brings twenty years of varied educational settings to this work, from general education, to higher education, to residential care.
-In his leadership capacity, Brian organizes and directs support for implementation of PBIS from state departments of education down to local levels.
-He currently leads the curricular development of District Leadership Training, Tier I, Classroom Management, and Bullying Prevention for the Midwest PBIS Network.
-As a partner with the USDOE Center on PBIS, Brian coordinates the evaluation of the Center's Technical Assistance, and facilitates state-level implementation including SEA and LEA technical assistance for the School Climate Transformation Grants (SCTG), and the National Center’s mental health integration demonstration project.
+Brian brings twenty-five years of varied educational settings to this work, from general education, to higher education, to residential care.
+In his leadership capacity, Brian organizes and directs Midwest PBIS Network support for implementation of PBIS from state departments of education through the cascade of implementation.
+He is currently implementing model demonstrations of the Interconnected Systems Framework in both regional/county and LEA sites.
+Brian continues to leads curricular development of District Capacity Building, Tier I, Classroom Management, and Bullying Prevention.
+As a partner with the USDOE Center on PBIS, Brian coordinates the evaluation of the Center's Technical Assistance, and facilitates state-level implementation including SEA and LEA technical assistance for the School Climate Transformation Grants (SCTG).

 Kelly Perales, Co-Director